purescript-contrib/purescript-argonaut-codecs/README.md

 ##### Generics

-If your data type has an instance of `Generic`, then you can use [purescript-argonaut-generic](https://github.com/purescript-contrib/purescript-argonaut-generic) to leverage `gEncodeJson` and `gDecodeJson` to write your instances:
+If your data type has an instance of `Generic`, then you can use [purescript-argonaut-generic](https://github.com/purescript-contrib/purescript-argonaut-generic) to leverage `genericEncodeJson` and `genericDecodeJson` to write your instances:

 ```purs
 import Data.Generic.Rep (class Generic)